blap/SandboxToys2/README.md

 I just updated the original file by r0lZ to be more compatible to recent files of Sandboxie Plus (https://github.com/sandboxie-plus/Sandboxie).

+Developed and compiled with AHK2Exe(Unicode 64-bit.bin) with no compression.

+You can download the last SandboxToys2 here: https://github.com/blap/SandboxToys2/releases/latest

 Original file from: https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewtopic33fc33fc.html?f=22&t=2028

 Original README file: